Roger Federer and Rafael Nadal renew rivalry at Wimbledon, 11 years after classic Centre Court match

 It has only been one month since tennis legends Roger Federer and Rafael Nadal played each other, when Nadal defeated Federer on clay in straight sets in the 2019 French Open semifinal on the way to a 12th title there.
 The two rivals, arguably the greatest players of their generation, if not ever, have faced off a total of 39 times on the ATP tour.

 On Friday, they meet for a 40th time, this time on the storied courts of the All England Club at the Wimbledon semi-final.
-The match begins at 10 a.m.
+The match began at 10 a.m.
 EST.

 "We had some brutal conditions to play (in) there.
 But it was a joy to play against Rafa there, on his court," Federer said.
 "And, of course, I'd love to play against him here at Wimbledon."